rerun-io/rerun/BUILD.md

 Additionally, nightly dev wheels from head of `main` are available at <https://github.com/rerun-io/rerun/releases/tag/prerelease>.

-If you want to build from source, you can do so easily in the pixi environment:
+If you want to build from source, you can do so easily in the Pixi environment:
-* Run `pixi run py-build --release` to build SDK & viewer for python (or `pixi run py-build` for a debug build)
+* Run `pixi run py-build --release` to build SDK & Viewer for Python (or `pixi run py-build` for a debug build)
-* Then you can run examples from the repository, either by making the pixi shell active with  `pixi shell` and then running python or by using `pixi run`, e.g. `pixi run python examples/python/minimal/minimal.py`
+* Then you can run examples from the repository, either by making the Pixi shell active with  `pixi shell` and then running Python or by using `pixi run`, e.g. `pixi run Python examples/python/minimal/minimal.py`

-### Tests & Tooling
+### Tests & tooling

 ```sh
 # Run the unit tests